dbaba/vagrant-openocd-stlink/README.md

 arm-scons-project-template
 ===

-The project offers a project template for developing software running with FreeRTOS on STM32F4*, which includes:
+The project offers a project template for developing software running on STM32F4*, which includes:

-1. ARM toolchain with Vagrant (Modifying [ARM-toolchain-vagrant](https://github.com/adafruit/ARM-toolchain-vagrant)
+1. ARM toolchain with Vagrant (Modifying [ARM-toolchain-vagrant](https://github.com/adafruit/ARM-toolchain-vagrant))

 ## Vagrant